 Most operators work 35 to 40 hours a week.
 Financial services contact centres are often open late into the evening and operate six or seven days a week, so evening and weekend shift work is common.
 Part-time work is also available.

-To work as a financial services call centre operator, you should:
+To work as a financial services adviser, you should:

 After gaining experience it is possible to move into other roles within a call centre such as training or management.
 It may also be possible to move into other roles within finance such as pensions administration or financial advice.

-If you would like to know anything about Financial Services Call Centre that does not appear on Hotcourses, further information can be found below.
+If you would like to learn more about becoming a financial services adviser that does not appear on Hotcourses, further information can be found below.

 Institute of Financial Services